 Recording and Information Sharing

-All sports organisation must comply with the Data Protection Act (DPA) and the General Data Protection Regulations (GDPR).
+All sports organisations must comply with the Data Protection Act (DPA) and the General Data Protection Regulations (GDPR).
 Information about concerns of abuse includes personal data.
 It is therefore important to be clear as to the grounds for processing and sharing information about concerns of abuse.
 Processing information includes record keeping.
 Records relating to safeguarding concerns must be accurate and relevant.
 They must be stored confidentially with access only to those with a need to know.
 Sharing information, with the right people, is central to good practice in safeguarding adults.
 However, information sharing must only ever be with those with a ‘need to know’.
 This does NOT automatically include the persons spouse, partner, adult, child, unpaid or paid carer.
 Information should only be shared with family and friends and/or carers with the consent of the adult or if the adult does not have capacity to make that decision and family/ friends/ carers need to know in order to help keep the person safe.

 The purpose of Data Protection legislation is not to prevent information sharing but to ensure personal information is only shared appropriately.
 Data protection legislation allows information sharing within an organisation.
 For example: